F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Related Work

 Existing methods for evaluating explanations can be generally divided into two categories according to whether ground truth explanations are available.
 Comparing to the ground truth is an intuitive way for explanation evaluation.
 For example, in time series data and graph data, there exist some synthetic datasets for explanation evaluation, including BA-Shapes~\citep{ying2019gnnexplainer}, BA-Motifs~\citep{luo2020parameterized}, FreqShapes, SeqComb-UV, SeqComb-MV, and LowVar~\citep{queen2024encoding,liutimex++}.
 In computer Vision and Natural Language Processing, the important parts can also be obtained with human annotation.
 However, these methods suffer from the heavy labor of ground truth annotation.

-The second category of evaluation methods assesses the explanation quality by comparing model outputs between the original input and inputs modified based on the generated explanations~\cite{zheng2023towards}.
+The second category of evaluation methods assesses the explanation quality by comparing model outputs between the original input and inputs modified based on the generated explanations~\cite{zheng2024towards}.
 For example, Class Activation Mapping (CAM)~\citep{zhou2016learning} first compares the classification performance between the original and their GAP networks, which makes sure the explanation is faithful for the original network.
 Grad-CAM\citep{selvaraju2017grad} uses image occlusion to measure faithfulness.
 In the following work, Grad-CAM++~\citep{chattopadhay2018grad} uses three metrics to evaluate the performance of explanation methods, ``Average Drop $\%$'', ``$\%$ Increase in Confidence'', and ``Win $\%$''.
 In Adversarial Gradient Integration~\citep{pan2021explaining,petsiuk2018rise}, the authors use ``Deletion Score'' and ``Insertion Score'' to measure the faithfulness, where ``Deletion Score'' is to delete the attributions from the original input and ``Insertion Score'' is to insert attributions into one blank input according to the explanations.
 In~\citep{samek2016evaluating}, the LeRF/MoRF method is proposed to measure if the importance is consistent with the accuracy of the model.
 However, this group of metrics does not consider the effect of the OOD issues.
-In~\citep{hooker2019benchmark}, the author proposed a new evaluation method {ROAR} to calculate the accuracy, which avoids the OOD problem by using retrain.
-To overcome the disadvantage of {ROAR}, {ROAD}~\citep{rong2022consistent} was introduced to solve information leakage and time-consuming issues.
+In~\citep{hooker2019benchmark}, the author propose a new evaluation method {ROAR} to calculate the accuracy, which avoids the OOD problem by using retrain. {ROAD}~\citep{rong2022consistent} is introduced to solve information leakage and time-consuming issues.
+In the graph domain, GinX-Eval extends ROAR by introducing a fine-tuning strategy~\citep{amara2023ginxeval}.